silogen/docs/docs/platform-overview.md

 With SiloGen, enterprises reduce complexity, accelerate AI deployment, and maximize ROI—turning AI from a cost center into a strategic advantage.

-## Key Components of the SiloGen platform
+## Key components of the SiloGen platform

 The SiloGen platform is designed to provide a solid end-to-end model development, evaluation, and inference experience optimized for AMD DC GPUs.